sqaxomonophonen/echochamber/README.md

 A sound path tracer.

 It renders an impulse response (suitable for convolution reverb) of a 3d model by applying some of the principles used in a visual path tracer; rays are traced from "microphones", bounced randomly off walls, in hope of hitting a sound emitter.
-Each bounce pushes a filter onto a stack analogous to how colors are multiplied together in a visual path tracer.
-When a path to a sound emitter is found, an impulse (i.e. `f[0]=1`, `f[x]=0` for `x!=0`) is filtered through the filter stack, delayed according to distance traveled vs speed of sound, and finally added to the output impulse response.
+When a path to a sound emitter is found, a filtered impulse is added to the impulse response where the filtering based on which materials were encountered when bouncing off walls.
+The filtered impulse is delayed according to distance traveled vs speed of sound.

 I have no idea how "scientifically correct" any of this is, but it already produces convincing results, so uh.., yeah!